MaterialFoundry/Worldbuilder/docs/index.md

 Highly customizable, Worldbuilder puts you in full control.
 Decide exactly what information matters for each article, and fine-tune how this information is displayed for you, specific players, or for everyone.

-To unlock the full power of Worldbuilder, a subscription to the [Material Foundry Patreon](https://www.patreon.com/materialfoundry) at the Material Apprentice tier (or higher) is required.
+Join the [Material Foundry Patreon](https://www.patreon.com/materialfoundry) at the Material Apprentice tier (or higher) to gain access to Worldbuilder.
 Want to try it first?
 Give the free [demo](./demo.md) version a try.

 <p><iframe style="display: block; margin: 0 auto;" title="YouTube video player" src="https://www.youtube.com/embed/NmmvDtDbnS0?si=pr9EtvvD82XdcbBt" width="560" height="315" frameborder="0" allowfullscreen=""></iframe></p>